vinsol-spree-contrib/spree-point-of-sale/README.md

 ============
 None..... but

 Pos relies on html-invoice to print a receipt.
 The dependency is not made explicit in case you don't need receipts.
-If you do add spree-html-invoice to your gemfile and you _will_ want to configure the look of the receipt.
+If you do add spree-html-invoice to your gemfile you _will_ want to configure the look of the receipt.

+You can install spree-product-barcodes to print product labels if need be.
+Otherwise use the existing upc barcodes on the products and scan them into the sku.

 ToDo
 ====
-I'm just starting and THIS IS NOT READY, especially not for use.
+I'm just starting and this is just starting to get there (I'm not even using it).

-discounts and adjustments missing
+TAXES will be a surprise for ANYONE (vat/sales , still working on it...)

 Installation
 =======